US cuts more than $200 million in aid to Palestinians - Journal du Cameroun

 At least 171 Palestinians have been killed by Israeli fire during demonstrations near the border with Israel.

-The decision comes amid a vacuum in Middle East peace efforts as the administration presses on with work on a peace plan that has been under discussion for months.
+The US administration is pressing on with work on a peace plan that has been under discussion for months, leaving a vacuum in the Middle East in the meantime.

+“Weaponizing humanitarian and developmental aid as political blackmail does not work,” Zomlot said.

+“Only a recommitment from this administration to the long-held US policy of achieving peace through the two-state solution on the 1967 borders with East Jerusalem, the capital of the state of Palestine, and respecting international resolutions and law will provide a way forward.”

 Democratic Senator Patrick Leahy accused the White House of engaging in a “series of provocative and harmful acts” instead of coming up with a coherent policy to address the Israeli-Palestinian conflict.